artefactual/archivematica/README.md

 * [Website] for the user and administrator documentation
 * [Presentations repo] and [YouTube channel] for previous trainings and talks
+* [Case studies repo] for a collection of resources about working on and with Archivematica
 * [User Group] is a forum/mailing list for user questions (both technical and end-user)
 * [Paid support] is for paid support, hosting, training, consulting